StackShareStackShare

 In Summary, Axon and Kafka differ in their architecture, messaging model, concurrency support, data persistence, ecosystem/integrations, and operational complexity.
 Axon focuses on building microservices and event-driven systems using a direct messaging pattern, while Kafka is a distributed streaming platform with a publish-subscribe model.
 Axon emphasizes event sourcing and offers seamless integration with Java frameworks, while Kafka has a broader ecosystem and supports multiple programming languages.
 Axon simplifies setup and usage, while Kafka requires more operational expertise.

-Advice on Axon and Kafka
+Advice on Kafka, Axon

 We are going to develop a microservices-based application.
 It consists of AngularJS, ASP.NET Core, and MSSQL.